-- 2 Select from the list one or more media whose attributes you want to change, or click All to select all media. - 3 At the Media Attributes Parameters > New Media State field, select the new attribute you want to apply to the selected media. - 4 Click Apply. - 5 When the confirmation message appears, click Yes to move the selected media, or No to abort. - 6 Repeat steps 3 5 to apply additional attributes to the selected media.
+- 2 Select from the list one or more media whose attributes you want to change, or check the box to the left of the Media ID heading to select all media. - 3 At the Media Attributes Parameters > New Media State field, select the new attribute you want to apply to the selected media. - 4 Click Apply. - 5 When the confirmation message appears, click Yes to move the selected media, or No to abort. - 6 Repeat steps 3 5 to apply additional attributes to the selected media.